 La Barra Gourmet

-We were impressed by their menu del dia, which was only 8,000 COP per person
+We were impressed by their menu del dia, which was filling and only 8,000 COP per person

 The Empanada Place